 1122 Kensington Road NW

-Originally named the Arnell Block, then the Hillhurst Block, this building is currently referred to as The Starbucks Building after our long-time tenant.
-This historic building hosts a ‘vintage style’ main floor front entrance with wood windows.
-The second floor is office space for further tenants.
+Originally named the Arnell Block, then the Hillhurst Block, this historic building hosts a ‘vintage style’ main floor front entrance with wood windows.
+The main floor is home to Deville Coffee, with Spirit Leaf located next door.
+The second floor is office space PARKER PR, the Kensington BIA, Comfy Couch Psychology, MSJ Tax Accounting Services and Mckenzie Whalley Psychology.

 Completed in 1911 at an estimated cost of $3,500, this Edwardian commercial structure was originally named for its owner, Yorshire-born John Smith, who died the year it was built.
 Early businesses in the Smith Block, such as the Hillhurst Confectionary and Ice Cream Parlor (1921-32), the Model Meat Market (1926-28) and the Hillhurst Shoe Hospital (1930-52), reflected the quiet, working-class character of the neighbourhood they served.